Statistical Data Science Major

 Highly motivated students seeking a more intensive workload have the option of enrolling in the UConn Honors Program, which involves completing challenging coursework and an honors thesis.
 Learn more about the program.

 Statistical data science majors work with both a staff advisor and faculty advisors throughout their undergraduate careers.

 The staff advisor can help you with selecting classes, registration, general education requirements, and more.

 Your faculty advisor can help you explore opportunities such as internships, research, and applying to graduate school.
 Learn more about the role of advising in the Department of Statistics.

 Students must apply for admission to the BS in Statistical Data Science program.

-Prospective UConn students can indicate their intention to become a major by applying as a pre-statistical data science major.
-Pre-majors must formally apply to the BS in Statistical Data Science when they are eligible.
+Current and prospective UConn students can indicate their intention to become a major by declaring as a pre-statistical data science major.
+Pre-majors must formally apply to the BS in Statistical Data Science program when they are eligible.